nicolaspasqual/Terraform-azure-jenkins-server/README.md

 http://<server-ip>:8080/

 ```
-You can get the admin password running the following command in the server:
+You can get the admin password running the following command on the server:

 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword